sebpearce/cs50/README.md

 The second program, `recover.c`, reads a forensic image (I didn't include the 15mb image here, but you can get it at the [course website]("https://cs50.harvard.edu")) and recovers a bunch of JPEGs from it by looking for the 4 bytes that demarcate a JPEG and routing them to a file.

+## Sort
+The "sort" folder contains `sortnsearch.h` which is a collection of searching and sorting algorithms mentioned in one of the lectures.
+This wasn't a requirement but I wanted to get a handle on the workings of insertion sort, merge sort, etc.

 ## Do it
 https://cs50.harvard.edu